HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 | T4 | T-coil (magnetic field) | Useful audio strength vs noise | Stricter level, category 4 | Recommended for premium |

-The precise numerical thresholds (V/m for M, dB(A/m) for T, and signal-to-noise quality coefficients for both paths) are listed in tables 1 to 4 of ANSI C63.19-2019.
+The precise numerical thresholds (V/m for M, dB(A/m) for T, and signal-to-noise quality coefficients for both paths) are listed in the tables of the ANSI C63.19 edition used for the submission.
 The standard is under IEEE copyright and requires purchase for access to the exact figures.
 The reader should take the levels expressed here in words as reflecting the structure of the tables without reproducing their values: any measurement report must cite the thresholds of the exact C63.19 version used.

 Why M4/T4 rather than M3/T3